 In a few months we will see Brahmachari Mayuran begging entrance at the Wall of Rain outside Kadavul Temple, praying for acceptance into the monastic order as a Postulant Sadhaka.

-No Responses to “Brahmachari Mayuran Sokkan Becomes a Supplicant”
+7 Responses to “Brahmachari Mayuran Sokkan Becomes a Supplicant”

 Humble Prostrations to LORD GANESHA!